exiv2-0.26-trunk.tar.gz changed on download server

 I hope that v0.26.1 will also include improved Video/Read support.

-#8 Updated by Gilles Caulier about 1 year ago
+#8 Updated by Gilles Caulier over 1 year ago

 I don't see any legal issue with Adobe SDK, if licensing from Adobe do not change since a while.
 I'm not expert here...
 If Exempie library, based on Adobe SDK, is updated with recent release from Adobe code, well, all must be fine.